-The first photo shows the area for the raised bed followed by a the 2nd photo of the gravel base which was compacted level for bedding of the sleepers.
+Hi Railwaysleepers.com.
+Here are a few photo's of the raised bed construction process from the railway sleepers I recently purchased from you.
+The first photo shows the area for the raised bed followed by a the 2nd photo of the gravel base which was compacted level for bedding of the railway sleepers.

-The sleepers were stacked in a corner bond pattern and held together by screwing stakes (that had been knocked into the ground) to upper and lower sleepers depicted in photo three.
+The railway sleepers were stacked in a corner bond pattern and held together by screwing stakes (that had been knocked into the ground) to upper and lower railway sleepers depicted in photo three.

 In photo four, all four corners were drilled with an 8mm Auger bit which penetrated both sleepers.
 Then a metal rod/bar of roughly the same size as the drill hole was hit home for added rigidity seen in photo five.

 Finally the bed was filled with soil with the use of wheel barrow and scaffold planks, leading to a finished raised bed.